c2platform/ansible-collection-mw/roles/tomcat/README.md

 # Ansible Role: Tomcat

-An Ansible Role that supplements [robertdebock.tomcat](../../../external/robertdebock.tomcat).
+An Ansible Role that supplements [c2platform.tomcat](../../../external/c2platform.tomcat).
+This is a clone of [robertdebock.tomcat](https://github.com/robertdebock/ansible-role-tomcat).

 ## Apps